 Fall is here and there will be no shortage of noise in the art world.
 From art fairs to new exhibit openings, and every kind of art contest imaginable.
-Here is our take on the past week.
+Welcome to the .010th edition of Prescriptions.
+Here is our review of the week in the arts.

 LensCulture is seeking entries from members of the global photography community who have yet to receive exposure on the world stage.
 Their aim is to discover fresh and inspiring visions from the next great image-makers.
 50 outstanding talents will be selected from all cultures, all points of view, with no age limit.Previous emerging talent winners and finalists have included Emilien Urbano, Sarah Blesener, Camille Michel, and Claire A. Warden.
 Deadline: Tuesday, October 17, 2017.